MrColorado35/pol_speak/README.md

 ## Edit at 27/06/2020

-Today, after sending a link to one friend of mine, I found out that someone who had an access to my app has erased whole database.
+Today, after sending a link to a friend of mine, I found out that someone who had an access to my app has erased a whole database.
 It means, that someone spent 20 minutes oh their Saturday, just deleting all 50ish records one after another.
 I've sent it to around 20 people and then requested code preview on Slack, Code Institute Team.
-Finally I added it to my LinkedIn profile as my newest project, and this is my bet where does the intruder coming from.
+Finally I added it to my LinkedIn profile as my newest project, and this is my bet on where the intruder got the access from.
-As I've got to recreate whole database now, I commented parts of the code in app.py, that is responsible for removing and editing records in the database.
-Now if user is trying to delete them, it will do nothing, just come back to the list of words again.
+As I've got to recreate the whole database now, I commented parts of the code in app.py, that is responsible for removing and editing records in the database.
+Now, if user is trying to delete them, it will do nothing, just come back to the list of words again.
 Please uncomment it in order to test functionality, this whole situation is a proof that it worked very well.
 I just simply cannot believe, that someone was determined enough to just clear all data for no reason.